-'''

-Klass(): / attributes declared with the attrs argument / attr4(value4), attr5(value5) { / constructo
+Klass(): / attributes declared with the attrs argument / attr4(value4), attr5(value5) { / constructo ctor will be put directly into the generated constructor's body.
+Mostly used for calling createIndex(); in the constructor.

-'''

 The purpose of this argument is to make it possible to initialize constants and references (which are not declared as attributes using this macro themselves, but separately), as that cannot be done in constructor body.
 This argument is rarely used, though.